 • Current financial situation

-To arrive at an answer, most financial advisors will give you a list of questions to answer.
-If you simply googled “investor profile” you’ll find links to numerous quizzes and questionnaires.
+Most financial advisors will give you a list of questions to answer to arrive at an answer.
+If you simply Google “investor profile,” you’ll find links to numerous quizzes and questionnaires.

-The goal of these questionnaires is to determine if you are a conservative, moderate, or aggressive (or some subcategory of the three) investor.
+These questionnaires aim to determine if you are a conservative, moderate, or aggressive (or some subcategory of the three) investor.

 Just keep in mind that your investor profile isn’t static.
 As things change, your profile and investment strategies will change.
-And in general, financial advisors recommend you have less risky investments and safer income investments in your portfolio as you get closer to retirement.
+Financial advisors generally recommend having less risky investments and safer income investments in your portfolio as you get closer to retirement.

 Risk-Return Spectrum